 7] Medical Transcriptionist

 If you’ve always been skilled with the written word, you may want to consider becoming a medical transcriptionist.
 It is the job of a medical transcriptionist to interpret, edit, review, and convert both written and vocal recordings and documents.
 It’s one of the most important healthcare careers without patient contact.

 Only a high school diploma is required for this position.
 It’s a fun career for women that pays well.
 It’s also great for students, or people who have high levels of anxiety and stress, and want to work on their own.
 While it does require some organizational skills, once you learn how to manage everything at your particular facility, this is a very low-key job that you may even find relaxing.
-How stressful it is will greatly depend on where you choose to work.
+How stressful it is will much depend on where you choose to work.
 The smaller the facility, the less stress you’ll likely experience.

 If you’ve ever considered a career in the healthcare field, but don’t necessarily want to be where the ‘action’ multiple career options are low-stress.
 You can still make a huge difference in the lives of patients without necessarily working with them directly.

 Furthermore, many of these behind-the-scenes healthcare jobs are really what keeps the industry running smoothly.
-Without many of them, hospitals and clinics simply couldn’t function properly.
+Without many of them, hospitals and clinics couldn’t function properly.
 There is such a need for qualified workers in many of these specific jobs, waiting to be filled.
 There are also some unusual medical careers that you may not have considered yet.

 Whether you have anxiety, you’re introverted, or you prefer to stay out of chaotic situations, you can still have a successful career in healthcare.
 Now is the time to get involved in this booming industry.
 Many of these jobs have growth opportunities and excellent salaries.
 Plus, many don’t require extensive schooling so that you can get started quickly.
 If you want a long, successful, and helpful career without all the attention, consider one of these positions.